veryMaker/signum-node/CONTRIBUTING.md

 * Fork the repository

-* Commit your work to your repository
+* Commit your work to your repository.
+Please use signed commits if you can - you are contributing to the backbone of a cryptocurrency.

 * Open a GitHub pull request to merge from your repository into `develop`